The History and Usage of Traditional Panbo

 Chinese and Japanese Difference;

-Since they are similar products, it can both be called panbo or tasuki, but can also caused confusion on what it should be called and known as.
+Since they are similar products, it can both be called panbo or tasuki, but can also caused on what it should be called and known as.
 But to tell the difference is quite simple.
 Just observed the tying techniques of the sash to tell whether it is used as panbo or tasuki.

 The main difference will be whether the sash crisscrossed at the back.
 Perhaps Japanese also have varieties of tying techniques like China's panbo.
 But just considering the most common and known style, Japanese tasuki will have a criss-crossed intersection before looping to the front, and Chinese only hooked at the back of the neck.